datacarpentry/sql-socialsci/_episodes/06-aggregation.md

 For the SAFI survey, it was know in advance all of the possible values that certain variables of columns could contain.
-For example the 'A06_province', 'A07_district', 'A08_ward' and 'A09_village' variables could only ever contain a few specfic values.
+For example the 'A06_province', 'A07_district', 'A08_ward' and 'A09_village' variables could only ever contain a few specific values.

-As the SAFI survey was delivered via an Android phone app. it was possible to create the app so that the possible values could be selected from a dropdown list, eliminating any possibility of typing errors.
-For the 'A06_province' there were only three possibilities, but by the time we get down to 'A09_villages', a far more specific geography, it would not have been possible to anticipate in advance all of the possible values (village names) and so the vlues for this field were manually typed in.
+As the SAFI survey was delivered via an Android phone app.
+It was possible to create the app so that the possible values could be selected from a dropdown list, eliminating any possibility of typing errors.
+For the 'A06_province' there were only three possibilities, but by the time we get down to 'A09_villages', a far more specific geography, it would not have been possible to anticipate in advance all of the possible values (village names) and so the values for this field were manually typed in.

-To obtain a list of umique values in a particular column we can use the `Distinct` keyword.
+To obtain a list of unique values in a particular column we can use the `Distinct` keyword.

-Using the Farms table we will obtain a list of all of the differentvalues of the 'A06_province' column contained in the table.
+Using the Farms table we will obtain a list of all of the different values of the 'A06_province' column contained in the table.

 ~~~